r1chardj0n3s/parse/README.rst

 will be raised in this instance.
 The current limit is about 15.
 It is hoped that this limit will be removed one day.

-See also the unit tests at the end of the module for some more examples.
-Run the tests with "python -m parse".

 .. _`Format String Syntax`: http://docs.python.org/library/string.html#format-string-syntax
 .. _`Format Specification Mini-Language`: http://docs.python.org/library/string.html#format-specification-mini-language